apgeorg/Behavioral-Cloning/report/report.md

 #### Model architecture

-My first approach was to trying the NVDIA architecture which is an proven architecture for autonomous driving.
-These architecture was quite enough to ensuring that the vehicle could stay on the track.
+The overall strategy for deriving a model architecture was to trying the NVIDIA architecture which is an proven architecture for autonomous driving.
+These architecture was good enough to ensure that the vehicle could stay on the track.

+The figure below shows the network architecture, which consists of nine layers, including a normalization layer, five convolutional layers, and three fully connected layers.

 ![alt text][image7]

-My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)
+The first layer of the network performs image normalization (pixel / 255 - 0.5) by using a Keras lambda layer.
+According to NVIDIA, performing normalization in the network allows the normalization scheme to be altered with the network architecture, and to be accelerated via GPU processing.

+The first three convolutional layers uses a 2×2 stride, a 5×5 filter size and depths between 24 and 48.
+The final two convolutional layers are non-strided convolutions with a 3×3 filter size and a depth of 64 followed by three fully connected layers.

-The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).
+The model includes RELU layers to introduce nonlinearity.

-As a last step, I normalized the image data to a range of [0,1] by using ((pixel / 255) - 0.5), so the network can treat every feature equally.

-#### 3. Model parameter tuning
+#### Training & Model parameters

-The model used an adam optimizer with a fix learning rate 1e-3.
+The model used an adam optimizer with a fix learning rate of 1e-4.
 The batch size was set to 32 images.
 The weights were initialized by a glorot uniform distribution, also called Xavier uniform distribution.
 The network was trained for 3 epochs on a notebook.

-### Model Architecture and Training Strategy
+#### Evaluation

+The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.
+At the end of the process, the vehicle is able to drive autonomously around the track one without leaving the road.

-#### 1. Solution Design Approach
+#### Solution Design Approach

-The overall strategy for deriving a model architecture was to ...

-My first step was to use a convolution neural network model similar to the ...
-I thought this model might be appropriate because ...

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
 This implied that the model was overfitting.

-To combat the overfitting, I modified the model so that ...

-Then I ...

-The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....

-The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.
-At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.

-#### 2. Final Model Architecture

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes ...

-Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)

-![alt text][image1]

 ### Running the Model
 Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing